 What was your job in Black Sea MAP?

 I had two jobs in Black Sea MAP.
-I was the education assistant for the A-level student programme and I also worked with the photogrammetry team to 3D print the final shipwreck models.
+I was the education assistant for the A-level STEM Scholar programme and I also worked with the photogrammetry team to 3D print the final shipwreck models.

 What did your role involve?